AZ Speaks is the longest-running and most popular program of Arizona Humanities.

 The program is a great way for non-profits, libraries, educational institutions, K-12 schools, governmental and tribal entities to enjoy interesting and engaging humanities-based programs.
 Each year, AZ Speaks delivers hundreds of engaging presentations throughout Arizona.

-AZ Speaks presenters represent a diverse range of expertise, from a variety of professional backgrounds including: civic engagement, film and media, cultural and gender studies, and more.
-Speakers are carefully selected based on their expertise and ability to offer content and insight that inspires discussion with audiences of all ages and backgrounds.
+AZ Speaks presenters represent a diverse range of expertise, from a variety of professional backgrounds including: history, cultural and gender studies, and more.
+Speakers are selected based on their expertise and ability to offer content and insight that inspires discussion with audiences of all ages and backgrounds.

 Types of Presentations

-Within AZ Speaks, there are three types of speakers or presentations:
+Within AZ Speaks, there are two types of speakers or presentations:

 Eligibility and Fees